|

 categories: derived

-from research problem,
+from research

-interview guide,
+problem, interview

-literature, and
+guide, literature,

-researcher’s prior
+and researcher’s

-knowledge.
+prior knowledge.

 §

-Emic
+Emic categories:

-categories: represent
+represent insider’s

-insider’s view i.e.
+view i.e. terms,

-terms, actions, and
+actions, and

-explanations that are
+explanations that

-distinctive to the
+are distinctive to

-settings or people.
+the settings or

 §

-Etic
+Etic categories:

-categories: represent
+represent outsider’s

-outsider’s views
+views i.e.

-i.e. researcher’s
+researcher’s

 concepts and